GMC Truck HMI —

 Team

-Confidentiality Notice — This project was completed under NDA with General Motors.
-Specific research findings and internal materials have been generalized.
+This concept project was developed in collaboration with General Motors through a GM + UMSI university-sponsored design challenge.
+Certain research findings and implementation details have been omitted or generalized in accordance with the signed NDA.
 Full prototype and documentation available to verified recruiters upon request.

 Treating the car as one connected system

-The team covered the full IVI scope: media, phone, navigation, vehicle controls, personalization, and driver cluster.
-I led the visual design direction across the project and was the primary Figma builder — establishing the component library, layout rules, and visual system the team built on top of.
+The team covered the full IVI scope: media, phone, navigation, vehicle controls, and driver cluster.
+I led the visual design direction and was the primary Figma builder — establishing the component library, layout rules, and visual system everyone built on top of.

 Navigation